Vietnam War Song Project

 The Vietnam War Song Project (VWSP) is an archive and interpretive examination of over 6000 Vietnam War songs identified.
-It was founded in 2007 by its current editor, Justin Brummer, a historian with a PhD in contemporary Anglo-American relations from University College London.
+It was founded in 2007 by its current editor, Justin A. Brummer, a historian with a PhD in contemporary Anglo-American relations from University College London.
 The project analyses the lyrics, and collects data on the genre, location, ethnicity, nationality, language, and time period of the recordings.
 It also involves the preservation of the original physical vinyl records.
 Additional items collected include cassette tapes, CDs, MP3s, record label scans, and sheet music.

-The project is currently hosted on the online collaborative database Rate Your Music, with components on YouTube, Twitter, and at the University of Maryland.
+The project is currently hosted on the online collaborative database Rate Your Music, with components on YouTube, and at the University of Maryland.

 Part of the project includes a discography, Vietnam War Songs: An incomplete discography, which has over 6000 titles, both unique songs and cover songs, a collaboration between Hugo Keesing, Wouter Keesing, C.L.
 Yarbrough, and Justin Brummer at the University of Maryland Libraries.
 Hugo Keesing, adjunct professor of American Studies at the University of Maryland, and the producer of the 13 CD box-set compilation Next Stop Is Vietnam is also a major contributor of songs and record scans.

 The project has categorised songs into a variety of themes, from anti-war / protest / peace songs, to patriotic / pro-government / anti-protest songs during the war years, as well an analysis of songs released in the post-war period.
 Other themes include regional songs, such as Puerto Ricans in the Vietnam War, Australia in the Vietnam War, New Zealand in the Vietnam War, Mexican-Americans, and songs from South America, Central America, and the Caribbean.
 Genres include soul, gospel & funk, the blues, garage rock, and punk music.
 The project also looks at songs about key events and issues, which include the Chicago Seven, Kent State shootings, the My Lai Massacre, and the Vietnam War POW/MIA issue.
 Other topics include songs about the Vietnam Veterans Memorial, Christmas music referencing the Vietnam War, and Vietnam War songs referencing the Civil rights movement in the US (1950s-60s), the Silent majority, and the Domino theory.

 The project is a respected academic resource and a significant source of reference in popular culture.
 Erin R. McCoy, Associate Professor of English at the University of South Carolina Beaufort, notes in her book A War Tour of Viet Nam: A Cultural History, that "Brummer...is tirelessly cataloging every obscure piece of music from the Viet Nam era or about the Viet Nam War.
 His work is amazing and a...deeper dive into music".
 Furthermore, McCoy remarks "Dr. Brummer...combs record stores around the world looking for obscure and unique songs written about the war, and the collection he's continually building is some serious and important work".